aborealis/linux-mining-debian/README.md

 ### Overclock settings on load

-The overclock settings are a bit trickier since they need to be auto-load after Nvidia X server starts, i.e., after GNOME (or another desktop environment) is loaded.
+The overclock settings need to be auto-load after Nvidia X server starts, i.e., after GNOME (or another desktop environment) is loaded.

+#### Option 1

 Not elegant, but the working solution is to create a startup application that GNOME runs on user login.
 Remember, we set a user autologin option in GNOME so that we can use this method.